uetchy/cadmio/README.md

 }
 ```

-Write your 3D model and save it as `logo.js`.
+Write your 3D model and save it as `logo.jsx`.

 ```jsx
 import JSXCAD, { Union, Difference, Intersection, Cube, Sphere } from "jsxcad";